cpraveen/cpraveen.github.io/comp/spack.md

 spack compiler find
 ```

-which creates the file compilers.yaml inside `$HOME/.spack/darwin` directory.
+which creates the file `compilers.yaml` inside `$HOME/.spack/darwin` directory on MacOS and inside `$HOME/.spack/linux` on a Linux machine.
 Edit it if needed.

 On Mac, use clang from Apple command line tools and gfortran from Homebrew.
 My file `$HOME/.spack/darwin/compilers.yaml` looks like this